MedFuncta: A Unified Framework for Learning Efficient Medical Neural Fields: Experiments

-To validate our proposed \textbf{context reduction strategy}, we study the effect of the context selection ratio $\gamma$ on the reconstruction quality.
+We find that solving the two classification tasks (binary and multi-class) on our proposed representation $\phi$ generally works well.
+We outperform both ResNet50 and EfficientNet-B0, applied to the original images, in terms of accuracy and can demonstrate competitive F1 scores, while requiring less training time and model parameters.
+These results indicate that our proposed representation actually captures informative features of the underlying signals.
+The observed performance improvement may be attributable to removing redundant signal components, which are in $\theta$ and not in $\phi$. \paragraph{Ablation Studies} To validate our proposed \textbf{context reduction strategy}, we study the effect of the context selection ratio $\gamma$ on the reconstruction quality.
 The results, presented in \autoref{tab:ablation_selectionratio}, demonstrate that reducing the context set in the inner-loop significantly reduces the required GPU memory while resulting in marginal performance drops.
 We identify a selection ratio of $\gamma=0.25$ as a good trade-off.
 Compared to using the full context set, we reduce GPU memory usage to $\sim\SI{30}{\%}$ and cut the required training time by more than $\SI{50}{\%}$, while incurring a marginal loss of less than $\SI{1}{dB}$ in PSNR and $0.004$ in SSIM.

-To assess the effectiveness of our proposed \textbf{$\boldsymbol{\omega}$-schedule}, we sweep over a combination of different configurations with $w_1=\{10, 20, 30, 40, 50\}$ and $\omega_K:=\delta\omega_1$, with $\delta=\{1, 2, 5,10, 20\}$.
+To assess the effectiveness of our proposed \textbf{$\boldsymbol{\omega}$-schedule}, we sweep over a combination of different configurations with $\omega_1=\{10, 20, 30, 40, 50\}$ and $\omega_K:=\delta\omega_1$, with $\delta=\{1, 2, 5,10, 20\}$.
 The results, shown in \autoref{fig:grid_search}, demonstrate that applying our proposed schedule consistently improves the performance over setups with a single $\omega$-parameter across all layers.
-Among the tested configurations, $\omega_1=20$ and $\omega_K=400$ demonstrated the most favorable results.
-We further observe a performance drop for very large $\omega_K$-values, which can be attributed to training collapse.
-Reducing $\omega_K$ has proven effective in mitigating such instability, especially for high-resolution or high-dimensional signals.
+We further observe a performance drop for large $\omega_K$-values, which can be attributed to training collapse.
+Reducing $\omega_K$ has proven effective in mitigating such instability, especially for high-dimensional signals.